jkssingh/DIamond-Predictor/README.md

 To run this just download all the files and copy all the files to a folder and run the "Diamond_final_gui.py" and you will get the GUI designed

+Some drawbacks:-
+1. Opening two graphs at same time may overwrite each other.
+2. Different windows will open for each graph.